Eric-Griffin-Personal-Website/Eric-Griffin-Personal-Website/README.md

 The webpage consists of a Homepage with a persistent navigation bar that links to an About page and a Portfolio page and a Contact page.
 I also added a Form Submitted page that the user is redirected to when the click the submit button on the form.

-Each page has a persistent footer than contains a button that causes the "Hello World" alter pop-up when clicked except for the Form Submitted page.
+Each page has a persistent footer than contains a button that causes the "Hello World" alert pop-up when clicked except for the Form Submitted page.

 The Home page features a central box with a brief description, a quote, and a picture.